One of the most popular tourist attractions in Berlin is one of the most remarkable palaces in Germany.

 Charlottenburg Palace is located in the Charlottenburg-Wilmersdorf district of Berlin, the fourth borough of the city located just west of the historical center.

-The area was established as a town in the year 1705 and named after Sophie Charlotte of Hanover, the wife of Friedrich I, Elector of Brandenburg, who passed away and he named it in her honor.
+The area was established as a town in the year 1705 and named after Sophie Charlotte of Hanover, the wife of Friedrich I, Elector of Brandenburg, who passed away and named it in her honor.
 The town became part of the Berlin Metropolitan area in the year 1920.

 2. It was built in the late 17th century